Senators urge Biden to impose more sanctions on Myanmar junta

 MOGE is a partner in Yadana, a natural gas field in which Chevron has a 28.3% stake.

-Human rights groups have urged energy companies, including Chevron, Total (TOTF.PA), to cut ties to Myanmar after the military ousted the democratically-elected government of Aung San Suu Kyi on Feb.
+Human rights groups have urged energy companies, including Chevron, Total, to cut ties to Myanmar after the military ousted the democratically-elected government of Aung San Suu Kyi on Feb.
 1, detaining her and cracking down on protesters.
-More than 750 people have been killed since. read more
+More than 750 people have been killed since.

 Gas revenues from joint ventures involving companies like Total and Chevron, are the most significant single source of foreign exchange revenue for the Myanmar government, generating cash payments of approximately $1.1 billion annually, the senators said.